Skip to main content

 The Children’s Commission promotes child welfare-related legal education by providing online CLE content generated by the Commission; by producing child welfare law-related CLE in partnership with various stakeholders, including TexasBarCLE; and by obtaining Texas Minimum Continuing Legal Education (MCLE), and Texas Board of Legal Specialization (TBLS) credit for continuing legal education both in Texas and occasionally from other jurisdictions.
 These CLEs are offered “on demand” on the Commission website at no cost for judges and attorneys.
 Some of these CLE courses may also be eligible for Family Violence credit hours (the latter is only applicable for judges).
 These offerings may also be considered in some jurisdictions to meet the statutory three-hour education requirements in Texas Family Code Sections 107.004 and 107.0131 for attorneys to qualify for court appointments on child protection dockets or to qualify to remain on a court-appointed list.
 These offerings may also be considered to meet statutorily required trauma-informed training hours.
 The determination of whether a CLE offering meets the trauma-informed training requirements or the requirements to receive appointments and/or to qualify to remain on a court-appointment list to represent children and/or parents in child welfare cases is at the discretion of the appointing judge.

 Please navigate below for more information on current CLE offerings.
-For assistance regarding training related matters, including CLE self-report information, please contact CCtraining@txcourts.gov.
+For assistance regarding training related matters, including obtaining CLE self-report information or Judicial Family Violence credit after viewing the webinar, please contact CCtraining@txcourts.gov.

 Upcoming Webinars:

-The State Bar of Texas has granted 1.0 MCLE credit for this webinar; TBLS credit is pending approval and Family Violence credit hours have been requested.
-The presentation will be archived, and materials will be available on the Children’s Commission website following the live webinar.
+MCLE credit is pending and TBLS credit will be requested.
+This presentation will be archived and materials will be available on the Children’s Commission website following the live webinar.

 Previous Webinars

-On September 20, 2024 the Children's Commission hosted a live webinar entitled "Supporting School Aged Children in Care."
-DFPS Education Specialists Felicia Penn, State Office, moderator; Jennifer Heimbach, Region 6B; Kathy Thurman, Region 4; and Keri Louviere, Region 5 explored the role and how to best utilize them to ensure that the educational needs of child clients are met.
+On September 20, DFPS Education Specialists Felicia Penn, State Office, moderator; Jennifer Heimbach, Region 6B; Kathy Thurman, Region 4; and Keri Louviere, Region 5 explored the role and how to best utilize them to ensure that the educational needs of child clients are met.

 Recording: Supporting School Aged Children in Care